dallaylaen/refutable-js/README.md

 * `cmpStr (actual, op, expected, [comment])`

-Compare 2 values as strings.
+Compare 2 values but stringify them before comparison is made.

 `op` is one of: '<', '>', '<=', '>=', '==', '!='